 When teaching a class I am often asked before during or after the class "if I heard about" or "what do you think about' this or that subject, topic or rumor.
-There are a number of topics that come up on a regular basis and lately a subject that seems to have circulated through the so-called Mormon-Rumor-Mill of social media is the 'Mormon Box and the 116 Pages.'
+There are a number of topics that come up on a regular basis and lately a subject that seems to have circulated through the so-called Mormon-Rumor-Mill of social media.
 When this topic does come up I am first to say and stress that it is 'hearsay and anything I might say, I do not know for sure and have heard only from others.'

-I am not the original or primary source of any of the information surrounding the supposed finding of the 116 pages, but like all rumors, I have been told that this information is true.
-I have heard things by some who personally know people that are supposedly involved (so it already third hand) and to answer questions about this topic, I always preface myself that 'I am only relating what I have heard' which means nothing.
-I want to emphasize again that any and all the information I have related in response to the questions ask me is: that the information is from another source rather than myself, and until an official announcement is made by the Church, everything is just hearsay.
-Like everyone, I would like to believe the sources that have talked to me are legit and can be believed regarding the events that surround this story, but because it is hearsay and rumor questions will remain in my mind.
-It seem that each time I hear something about it, the events or background have changed a little more.
+I am not the original or primary source of any of the information surrounding the supposed finding of the 116 pages, but like all rumors, 'it must be true'.
+I have heard things by some who personally know people that supposedly know someone that is involved (so it already third and fourth hand) and to answer questions about this topic, I always preface myself that 'I am only relating what I have heard' which means nothing.
+I want to emphasize again that any and all the information I have related in response to the questions ask me is: that the information is from another source rather than myself, and until an official announcement is made by the Church, everything is just hear-say.
+Like everyone, I would like to believe the sources that have talked to me are legit, and can be believed regarding the events that surround this story, but because it is hearsay and rumor, questions will remain in my mind.
+It seems that each time I hear something about it, the events or background have changed a little more.

 Many years ago in conversation with Hugh Nibley about the 116 pages he related to me that his grandmother who knew Lucy Harris the wife of Martin Harris, was told by her (Lucy) that she threw the 116 pages into the potbelly stove.
 There is a direct descendent of Martin Harris in my ward now who related that the story in the family is that the pages were burned also.
 These two men in my opinion are as credible or more so than any other sources or stories that might circulate through social media.
 Were they burned or found?